inbalboa/gnome-wunder-app-hotkey/README.md

 A GNOME Shell extension that assigns hotkeys to apps to give them focus or launch them.

-This is a fork of [Happy Appy Hotkey](https://github.com/jqno/gnome-happy-appy-hotkey) extension with possibility to hide windows if it is already in focus.
+This is a fork of [Happy Appy Hotkey](https://github.com/jqno/gnome-happy-appy-hotkey) extension with possibility to hide window if it is already in focus.